-Marriage counseling for couples that have experienced disconnection, infidelity, conflict, or separation is one of the most important services I have the privilege of providing.
+We provide couples therapy in Quincy, IL for couples that have experienced disconnection, infidelity, conflict, or separation.
+Couples therapy is one of the most important services I have the privilege of providing.
 Often time’s couples come to me not knowing exactly what went wrong in their relationship.
 Not only that, they struggle to figure out how to make things better.
 I am honored to walk with them as they discover the three key strategies for healing a hurting marriage

 Marriage Counseling – Creating a Secure Base